defi-os/Issues/readme.md

 6) Implement import existing spl token properly, migrate away from hard-coded values
 7) Add keep alive of 60 seconds headers to each api call, calling the python api, put it in a config file, so could change easily
 8) Research on solitia
+9) Integrate orca and raydium in frontend
+10) Integrate pyth price feeds in frontend

 Backend(Web2)
 ---------------------------------------------